chunkangwong/googlemap-react-wrapper/README.md

-A custom React wrapper for Google Map JS API developed for my own project.
+A React app to demonstrate the wrapping of Google Map JS API, developed for my own project.

 This wrapper makes use of the [Wrapper component](https://cloud.google.com/blog/products/maps-platform/loading-google-maps-platform-javascript-modern-web-applications) from the @googlemaps/react-wrapper to load the script tag into HTML.